ddnexus/elastics-doc/source/doc/2-flex/2-Templating/1-Templates.md

 * request body (optional data structure understood by elasticsearch)
 * variables (optional list of hashes)

 Flex uses the Generic Templates internally, in order to implement the elasticsearch API methods and as the base class for the more specialized and less verbose Search Templates.
 You will probably never need to define Generic Templates directly, so from now on we will focus on Search Templates.
-If you need to recur to Generic Templates for any reason, take a look at the "API Methods" template source file as an useful reference: it implements the full elasticsearch API in just a few lines {% see 2.1 %}.
+If you need to recur to Generic Templates for any reason, take a look at the templates listed in the API Methods section {% see 2.1 %}.

 ### Flex Search Templates